Stocks take a breather following Thursday’s rally

 Officials from both the U.S. and China on Thursday said they would hold talks later this month to discuss trade.

-Premarket Friday, shares of Nordstrom rallied after the company’s better-than-expected quarterly earnings report and forecast.
+In company news, Nordstrom 's shares rallied after the company’s better-than-expected quarterly earnings report and forecast.

 Advertisement